JIGYASHA4/Real-Estate-Application/RealEstate-main/README.md

 ## 👤 Author

-Chitra Dhir
+Jigyasha Gangwal

 ## 🙏 Acknowledgments

 - Boxicons for the beautiful icons
 - Swiper.js for the smooth carousel functionality
 - ScrollReveal for the scroll animations
-- All contributors who have helped improve this project

 ---

-Made with ❤️ by Chitra Dhir
+Made with ❤️ by Jigyasha Gangwal